adamghill/build-docker-and-deploy-to-caprover/README.md

 ### branch-name

 The name of the branch to build and deploy.
-Optional and defaults to the current branch.
+Optional.
+Defaults to the current branch.

 ### docker-file-name

 The name of the Docker file to build.
-Optional and defaults to "./Dockerfile".
+Optional.
+Defaults to "./Dockerfile".

-### docker-registry

-The URL of the Docker registry.
-Optional and defaults to "ghcr.io".